 Kim (Katie’s mentor) talks about the impact of SOHO on her and her mentee’s life

-For me, it is not just about making a beautiful room for my mentee, it is about making a space where she can feel safe and at ease, where she can focus on school work, self-improvement, and fun, and where she feels proud of herself and her accomplishments.
+My time with SOHO was not just about making a beautiful room for my mentee; I wanted to make a space where she feels safe and at ease, where she can focus on school work, self-improvement, and fun, and where she feels proud of herself and her accomplishments.
 I look forward to continuing my relationship with my mentee to see where life takes us!
-SOHO is a very special experience and I hope you will find out for yourself what it is like!
+SOHO is a SOHO is a very special experience and I hope you will find out for yourself what it is like!

 Barbara (Denisse’s mentor) discusses the room renovation process